boscoh/supplescroll/readme.md

 Of course, you don't have to use `supplescroll` to build your HTML file, you can write it yourself.
 To use the lucid theme, you'd make an HTML file like `article.html` in [article.html](#fig-html).

-This shows all the necessary declarations, style-sheets & javascript modules.

 <div id='fig-html'> <code>article.html</code> - key ingredients of an HTML article page that works with the lucid theme.
 <pre>
 &lt;!DOCTYPE html&gt;